History of Jämtland: Medieval period

 herding or "livestock drifting", buföring, was developed further.
 This is especially true for the southern parts of Jämtland when the so-called "fell cow" was introduced.
 The hunt for moose and other wild animals increased during this period.

 Among the worshiped gods in Norse mythology Jämtland was dominated by the older Vanir gods (Freyr, Njord, Ullr etc.).
 Though the Æsirs were also worshiped.
 As the population continued to grow the Jamts established an assembly, just like other Germanic tribes.
-Jamtamót came into existence shortly after the world's oldest parliament, the Icelandic Althing, was instituted in 930 CE.
+Jamtamót came into existence shortly after the world's oldest parliament, the Icelandic Althing, was instituted in 930 AD.
 Jamtamót is unique in Scandinavia since it is the only one referred to as mót (a Gothic word) instead of þing, even though they have the same meaning.

 Jämtland was Christianized in the middle of the 11th century when the Frösö Runestone was raised (the only one in the world that tells about the christening of a country), shortly after Olaf II of Norway died in the Battle of Stiklestad just west of Jämtland.
 After this process Jämtland turned into a Christian country and the first church, Västerhus chapel was built shortly after the rune stone was raised.

 According to Sturlason's Sagas the Jamts sometimes paid taxes to Norwegian kings such as Håkon Adalsteinsfostre and Øystein Magnusson for protection.
 The Sagas also mentions that the Jamts at one occasion also paid taxes to a king in Svealand.
 Though the Sagas reliability on the matter has been defined as low.
 In the oldest written source for Norway, Historia Norwegiæ, it's however clearly stated that Norway borders in the north-east to Jämtland.

 During the civil war era in Norway Jämtland was defeated by king Sverre of Norway after losing the Battle at the ice of Storsjön.
 This was the last war fought by the Jamts under their own elected leaders.
 The consequences of this defeat was less autonomy.
 Though Jämtland never became a fully integrated part of Norway and had the same status in the Norwegian Empire as the Atlantic isles such as Shetland and Orkney, even though Jämtland was connected by land with the rest of Norway.
 This is clearly shown when Haakon V of Norway refers to Jämtland as his "eastern realm — öystræ rikinu".